ItsiW/VILF/places/imperial-soup.md

 The vegan fish is really good, I think it's one from Layonna.
 Has a nice chew and they have it with a teriyaki sauce.
 The broccoli didn't do much for me and the rice to topping ratio was way off in general.
 I think this is the makings of a great dish but misses the mark.
 Definitely needs more sauce for the amount of rice.
 I'll go back to try the mushroom version.

 I paid $14 all up, I think it's good value and they put a lot of care in.

+UPDATE: went back for the mushroom version, it's a little bland but ok.
+I preferred the vegan fish one.